BedrockStreaming/xo-archiver/README.md

         To be used with --vm-id or --vm-name

   archive
-        Calls the above commands, in this order: export, push and delete
+        Calls those commands, in this order: export, temporarily-restores-xva, push and delete To be used with --vm-id or --vm-name

   import
         Imports the specified XVA file (compressed zstd) into the specified SR.
+        To be used with --sr-id and --xva-file

+  temporarily-restores-xva
+        Restores the given XVA file into the specified Storage Repository, and deletes this newly created VM right away.
+        This command ensures that the file is restorable by actually restoring it, and deleting the VM thus created.
+VM will stay in Halted state all along.
         To be used with --sr-id and --xva-file